QOSGroup/pico/README.md

 ![TF_inc]( https://github.com/QOSGroup/pico/blob/master/statics/TF_inc.png?raw=true)

 ## Working based on bancor protocol
-We implements getTF() function in solidity with varies CWs and getTFs and recalculate the
+We extended some of bancor's code for recalculation and implements getTF() function in solidity with varies CWs and getTFs

 ## Testing and proving
 We deployed the contract on Ropsten and send test buying/selling txs, collected and displayed data, utilizing web3js, influxdb and Grafana.